RubixML/ML/docs/anomaly-detectors/one-class-svm.md

 <span style="float:right;"><a href="https://github.com/RubixML/RubixML/blob/master/src/AnomalyDetectors/OneClassSVM.php">[source]</a></span>

 # One Class SVM
-An unsupervised Support Vector Machine used for anomaly detection.
-The One Class SVM aims to find a maximum margin between a set of data points and the *origin*, rather than between classes such as with multiclass SVM or [SVC](../classifiers/svc.md).
+An unsupervised Support Vector Machine (SVM) used for anomaly detection.
+The One Class SVM aims to find a maximum margin between a set of data points and the *origin*, rather than between classes such as with [SVC](../classifiers/svc.md).

-> **Note:** This estimator requires the [SVM extension](https://php.net/manual/en/book.svm.php) which uses the LIBSVM engine under the hood.
+> **Note:** This estimator requires the [SVM extension](https://php.net/manual/en/book.svm.php) which uses the libsvm engine under the hood.

 **Interfaces:** [Estimator](../estimator.md), [Learner](../learner.md)